raisul20-hash/kick-off-project/README.md

 ### 1. Empty repository with no direction

-**Issue:** The repo started with almost no content — just a heading and “Good Day Fellas,” — so there was no stack, structure, or setup to follow.
+**Issue:** The repo started with almost no content — just a heading and "Good Day Fellas," — so there was no stack, structure, or setup to follow.

 **Solution:** Used Cursor Agent to expand the README into a full project brief (stack, folder tree, setup steps, and acceptance criteria).
 That gave a clear target for the next implementation phase.